 Approach to Diversity

-With diversity as the basis of its growth, the Kewpie Group respects the individuality and willingness to grow of each of its employees around the world.
-The Group strives to create a corporate culture in which each employee can work to the best of their abilities.
+With diversity forming the foundation of our growth strategy, the Kewpie Group respects the individuality and eagerness to grow of all employees around the world.
+As such, we strive to create a corporate culture in which each employee can work to the best of their abilities.

 Status of measures designed to promote diversity

 By promoting diversity, the Kewpie Group is working to grow the entire group and create social value by realizing a corporate culture that accepts diversity and demonstrating the abilities of each and every Group employee.

 We have the opportunity of the discussion to regard an activity and the growth of the organization and employee to understand a purpose as significance to propel "diversity & inclusion" and push forward the making of place of the learning to be connected for each growth of various employees.

 As of FY2020, the ratio of female managers in the group is 8.5%, and the ratio of female managers in Kewpie alone is 10.2%.

 In FY2024, in order to raise the ratio of female managers to 18% in the Kewpie, we will promote the conversion from regional jobs to general jobs by introducing measures to foster female career-track employees and a career-track system that does not require “transfers that accompany relocation”.